kubescape/kubescape.io/docs/use_cases/argocd-gates-using-kubescape.md

 #### **Scenario**

-When users using ArgoCD for Kubernetes orchestration.
-They seek to embed security into the workflow to ensure every deployment is secure and compliant with industry benchmarks.
-To achieve this, Kubescape is chosen to implement security gates within their ArgoCD pipelines.
-Thus, automatically preventing delivery of any non-compliant deployments.
+How can Kubescape be integrated into ArgoCD workflows to ensure that every Kubernetes deployment is secure, compliant with industry benchmarks, and automatically prevents the delivery of non-compliant deployments?

 ## **Actions**